seanauff/metermon/README.md

 Metermon will report its status on the `[MQTT_TOPIC_PREFIX]/status` topic via retained messages.
 Metermon reports `Online` once it connects to the broker.
 Upon disconnect, the broker will report `Offline`.

+### Performance Tuning

+By adjusting the `RTLAMR_SYMBOL_LEN` environment variable, sample rates can be modified to reduce CPU load.
+See documentation of this feature [here](https://github.com/bemasher/rtlamr/wiki/Symbol-Length) and a discussion of the potential performance impacts [here](https://github.com/bemasher/rtlamr/issues/57#issuecomment-246166300).

 ## Running via Docker

 Pull the image.
 If using raspberry pi or similar use `arm` in place of `[tag]`.
 The `latest` tag will pull the `amd64` image: